EngineerBetter/concourse-up/README.md

 ## Why Concourse-Up?

-The goal of Concourse-Up is to be the easiest way to deploy and run Concourse CI on your own infrastructure.
+The goal of Concourse-Up is to be the world's easiest way to deploy and operate Concourse CI in production.

 In just one command you can deploy a new Concourse environment for your team, on either AWS or GCP.
 Your Concourse-Up deployment will *upgrade itself* and self-heal, restoring the underlying VMs if needed.
 Using the same command-line tool you can do things like manage DNS, scale your environment, or manage firewall policy.